| | |

 Guide to nearshore software development

-Domestic software development outsourcing is commonplace, but things get more complicated when some or all of the action is outsourced abroad.
-This is a fairly common assumption on the subject.
-Preconceptions or real horror stories of failed overseas ventures are unfortunate.
+Domestic software development outsourcing is fairly common, but it becomes more complex when some or all of the work is outsourced internationally.
+Many people hold this assumption.
+There are also preconceptions or actual horror stories about failed overseas projects, which are unfortunate.

 Software Sauna was initially set up precisely to correct this flaw in the market.
-We want to change the common perception of outsourcing software development.
+We change the common perception of nearshore software development.
 Cost-effectiveness should not be reflected in a compromise on quality under any circumstances.

 We want to share good tips and practices based on our own experiences.
 Successful software development projects are also done from distributed locations or by an independent remote team.
 So if you are considering outsourcing abroad or have encountered challenges, we are sure this information package will help you.
 In this article, we share our expert insights on nearshore software development services and teach you how to maximize the benefits of this trending outsourcing strategy.